-The level of DBS check required, and whether a prohibition check is required, will depend on the role and duties of an applicant to work in an early years setting, school or further education and skills provider.
-For most appointments, an enhanced DBS check with barred list information will be appropriate as the majority of staff will be engaging in regulated activity as defined in Schedule 4 to the Safeguarding Vulnerable Groups Act 2006.37 The scope of regulated activity in relation to children is set out in a factual note published by the Department for Education.38
+The level of DBS check required, and whether a prohibition check is required, will depend on the role and duties of the applicant.
+For most appointments, an enhanced DBS check with barred list information will be appropriate as the majority of staff will be engaging in regulated activity as defined in Schedule 4 to the Safeguarding Vulnerable Groups Act 2006.
+The DfE sets out the scope of regulated activity in relation to children.

 In a school or college, a supervised volunteer who regularly teaches or looks after children is not in regulated activity.
-The DfE has published separate statutory guidance on supervision and regulated activity that schools and colleges should have regard to when considering which checks should be carried out on volunteers.39
+The DfE has separate statutory guidance on supervision and regulated activity that schools and colleges should follow when considering which checks should be carried out on volunteers.

 When the DBS has completed its check, a DBS certificate is sent to the applicant.
 The applicant must show the certificate to their potential employer before they take up post or as soon as practicable afterwards.
-Alternatively, if the applicant has subscribed to it and gives permission, the early years setting, school or college may do an online update check through the DBS Update Service to ensure the information contained within a previously issued certificate remains current.
-Early Years settings, schools and further education and skills providers should consider any information contained in the certificate and provided by the update service as part of their wider decision on an individual's suitability.
+If the applicant has subscribed to it and gives permission, the early years setting, school or college may do an online update check through the DBS Update Service to ensure that the information contained within a previously issued certificate remains current (they must, however, see the original certificate).
+Early years settings, schools and further education and skills providers should consider any information contained in the certificate and provided by the update service as part of their wider decision on an individual's suitability.